MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Invoke-Command.md

 This parameter takes an array of hashtables where each hashtable contains one or more connection parameters needed to establish a Secure Shell (SSH) connection (HostName, Port, UserName, KeyFilePath).

 The hashtable connection parameters are the same as defined for the HostName parameter set.
+Note that the order of the keys in the hashtable result in user name and port being used for the connection where the last one specified is used.
+For example, if you use `@{UserName="first";HostName="second@host"}`, then the user name `second` will be used.
+However, if you use `@{HostName="second@host:22";Port=23}`, then port 23 will be used.

 The SSHConnection parameter is useful for creating multiple sessions where each session requires different connection information.